 Professional Support for Parents and Kids

-Even a few sessions could help untangle some weeds and set your child on the right path to work through your own guilt and sadness.
+Even a few sessions could help untangle some weeds and set your child on the right path to work through your own guilt and sadness, factoring in travel expenses and relocation challenges.

 Our paths might be different, but we travel toward the same destination: a connection with our children.
-It is in no way a simple feat when life plants you away from your children. it will not be something you master overnight-it’s a living, breathing process.
+It is in no way a simple feat when life plants you away from your children.
+It will not be something you master overnight; it’s a living, breathing process in long-distance parenting.

 Thank you for reading—your time here matters.
 If something in this journey resonated, I’d love to hear your experience or tips for keeping the connection alive, no matter the miles.